jxwleong/jtag-boundary-scan/README.md

 ## JTAG Instructions
 ### 1.BYPASS
 By IEEE standard, the instruction code for BYPASS instruction is all 0b1 (depend length of instruction register).
+By referring to
+Figure 1., when BYPASS instruction is loaded, `Data In (TDI)` andn ``

 ## References
 [1.]
 [JTAG - Wikipedia](https://en.wikipedia.org/wiki/JTAG)